House of the Vettii: The owners

 An ancient Fourth-Pompeian-Style Roman wall painting depicting a scene of sacrifice in honor of the goddess Diana; she is seen here accompanied by a deer.
 The fresco was discovered in the triclinium of House of the Vettii in Pompeii, Italy.

-It has been determined by scholars that the House of the Vettii was owned by Aulus Vettius Conviva and Aulus Vettius Restitutus, former slaves or freedmen.
+Scholars have determined that the House of the Vettii was owned by former slaves Aulus Vettius Conviva and Aulus Vettius Restitutus.
 Scholars have come to this conclusion after finding the names on two bronze seals located in the front hall.
 One of the seals was engraved with 'A. Vetti Restituti' or 'of Aulus Vettius Restitutus'.
 On the other 'A. Vetti Convivaes' [sic] or 'of Aulus Vettius Conviva' was carved into the seal.
 Additionally, a ring was found with the initials A. V. C. Further evidence supports the identification of the owners through wax tablets and notices pasted on the outside of the house.
-Preserved business tablets of Lucius Caecillius list A. Vettius Conviva as a witness.
+Preserved business tablets of Lucius Caecilius list A. Vettius Conviva as a witness.
 The tablet identifies Conviva as a free man.
-Other proofs of Conviva's position in Roman society, and incidentally his ownership of the House of the Vettii, are found in the form of graffiti.
-On the southern facade of the house, he is identified as an Augustalis, a type of priest, which is mirrored in fragments of a seal ring that was abbreviated with 'Aug' following his name.
+Other evidence of Conviva's position in Roman society, and incidentally his ownership of the House of the Vettii, is found in the form of graffiti.
+On the southern facade of the house, he is identified as an Augustalis, a type of priest; this title is mirrored in fragments of a seal ring abbreviated with 'Aug' after his name.
 Scholars, however, have noted that it cannot be stated with certainty that the Vettii are the owners, despite most believing that they were, due to the limited epigraphical (engraved) evidence.
-The Vetti family is believed to have been freedman of the aristocratic family.
-This belief is rooted in the cognomina, or third given name, Conviva and Restitutus being associated with servitude as well as the richness of the decorations in the House of the Vettii.
+The Vettii family is believed to have been freedmen of the aristocratic family.
+This belief is rooted in the association of the cognomina, or third given names, Conviva and Restitutus, with servitude, as well as the richness of the decorations in the House of the Vettii.
 Furthermore, the position of Augustalis was often held by former slaves.
 The name 'Restitutus' was also commonly a slave name.
 Scholars have debated the relationship of the two men, many believing they were brothers or fellow slaves.
-Other theories suggest that Conviva owned the home and Restitutus was a son, brother or freedman, or another important member of the household that inherited the house upon Conviva's passing.
+Other theories suggest that Conviva owned the home and Restitutus was a son, brother or freedman, or another important member of the household who inherited the house upon Conviva's passing.